spotinst/help/src/docs/faqs/faqs-eg.md

   <div style="padding-left:16px">

-You can see the list of permission required for Spot in [Sample AWS policies](https://github.com/spotinst/spotinst-examples/tree/master/Policies/AWS).
+You can see the list of permissions required for Spot in [Sample AWS policies](https://github.com/spotinst/spotinst-examples/tree/master/Policies/AWS).

  </div>